 Pāmu: New Zealand's Premier State-Owned Farming Enterprise

-Pāmu, officially known as Landcorp Farming Limited, stands as a cornerstone of New Zealand's agricultural sector.
-As the country's largest farming business, Pāmu leads the dairy industry with diversified operations that include dairy, sheep and beef, deer, and forestry.
+Pāmu, officially recognized as Landcorp Farming Limited, is a pivotal entity in New Zealand's agricultural landscape.
+As the country's largest farming business, Pāmu spearheads the dairy industry while maintaining diverse operations that encompass dairy, sheep and beef, deer, and forestry.

 Location and Facilities